-Dan was so surprised he could only get as red as the little box, and mutter, "Thanky, boys!" as he fumbled to open it.
-But when he saw what was inside, his face lighted up, and he seized the long desired treasure, saying so enthusiastically that every one was satisfied, though is language was anything but polished,
+Dan was so surprised he could only get as red as the little box, and mutter "Thanky, boys!" as he fumbled to open it.
+But when he saw what was inside, his face lighted up, and he seized the long desired treasure, saying, so enthusiastically that every one was satisfied, though his language was any thing but polished,-